sloev/brabbel/README.rst

 Cabaca
 =======

-Cabaca is a watchdog guards access to treasured resources using policies.
+Cabaca is a watchdog that guards access to treasured resources using policies.